+e-Document Planning

+Туре Production

-Message Planning Туре Production Scenario This Use Case assumes the Publisher, Printer, and Supplier have previously agreed on a weekly time period and that the Supplier guarantees that at least 2 weeks of a particular product will always be available, onsite at a Printing Location.
+Scenario This Use Case assumes the Publisher, Printer, and Supplier have previously agreed on a weekly time period and that the Supplier guarantees that at least 2 weeks of a particular product will always be available, onsite at a Printing Location.

 Outcome Supplier uses Weekly Forecast of Publishing Paper needs plus the Printer Production Plan and Inventory Status to guarantee that 2 weeks of a particular product are always available at a particular printing location.

-Initiator Publisher, Printer and Supplier Receiver Publisher, Printer and Supplier Preconditions What exists prior to the start?
-XML File Planning_ScenarioF_Step1.xmlPlanning_ScenarioF_Step2.xml
+Initiator Publisher, Printer and Supplier

+Receiver Publisher, Printer and Supplier